4a0g0085/Quick.Xamarin.BLE/README.md

          Device.BeginInvokeOnMainThread(() => {
          });
      }
-## 注意
+## Important limitations

- - event 須加上Device.BeginInvokeOnMainThread
+ - Event must be added Device.BeginInvokeOnMainThread
- - 避免藍芽連接後馬上取得特性，需延遲1-2秒
+ - Characteristicsmust be 1-2 seconds after the Bluetooth connection
- - 藍芽一次只能連接一台，需Disconnect後才能連接其他台
+ - Bluetooth can only connect one at a time,When you want to connect other,Must call DisconnectDevice()  first